 Here, we explore the best approach to developing a business case for investing in location intelligence.

-In the first part of the video, we look at why we need a business case, whilst in the second part we give some examples that can be used in your own authority.
+In the first part of the video, we look at why we need a business case.
+In the second part, we provide some examples that can be used in your own authority.

 In the public sector, a business case is almost always required for investment to ensure that public money is invested in the most effective manner.

 The levels of sophistication required by decision makers in your authority will vary according to the size and complexity of the project or programme envisaged.

 Public sector business cases should follow guidelines in the Treasury Green Book and associated guides The green book explains the five separate perspectives that need to be addressed in any business case:

 - The strategic view looks at whether the investment fits with the organisation’s goals and citizen needs.